bentfryingpan/Jadestone/README.md

 Teammates & Rivals: Jadestone remembers everyone you play with.
 It tracks your encounters to crown your Best Teammate and your ultimate Nemesis.

-Pro-Tip: Double-click any player's name in the Teammates & Rivals list to instantly set them as a comparison target and fetch their match history!
+Double-click any player's name in the Teammates & Rivals list to instantly set them as a comparison target and fetch their match history!

 Receipts